resigridgh/resigrid01/README.md

 - Clone the repository:

 `git clone https://github.com/resigridgh/resigrid01'

-`cd resigrid01'
+cd resigrid01

 - Running the Code

-Run the script from the scripts directory:
-Copy the code contains in binaryclassification_impl.py simply in your notebook.
+Copy the code contains in binaryclassification_impl.py from the scripts directory in your notebook.

 Here is an example: https://colab.research.google.com/drive/1OMqp9houE9cf1uHFv__4Gry25-8LCLBb?usp=sharing